 All maintenance is included

-We maintain your rental: open glue seams, adjustments, minor cosmetic scuffs and scratches, broken strings, and one free bow rehair a year is provided by Burns Violins at no additional charge.
+We maintain your rental: open glue seams, adjustments, minor cosmetic scuffs and scratches, and one free bow rehair a year is provided by Burns Violins at no additional charge.
 More information is included in the rental agreement or by calling Burns Violins.

 Option to purchase